 Software defined infrastructure (SDI) is an approach to managing IT infrastructure where compute, networking, and storage resources are pooled and managed as if they were software.

-Traditionally, IT teams had to adjust physical switches and servers and storage units to set up computer systems.
+Traditionally, IT teams used to adjust physical switches and servers and storage units to set up computer systems.
 But with SDI, the control and management of infrastructure components are moved from the hardware layer to the software layer, allowing IT teams to manage resources from a central location.

 A common way to implement software-defined infrastructure is through a software-defined data center (SDDC), which virtualises all the computing, storage, and networking resources so they can be managed as a single pool.